MooersLab/mooerslab-pdf-auto-tagger-el/README.md

 ## Objective

-Automate the generation and addition of tags to PDF files in a selected region in a buffer inside of Emacs.
+Automate the generation and addition of tags to PDF files whose names are in a selected region in a buffer inside of Emacs.

 ## Main Functions: